shaw5lee/Resources/Programming/README.md

   - Swaps the contents of the given two registers
   - Neither argument can be an immediate value.
 Both must be either registers or a register and memory.
   - 32-bit registers implicitly zeroes the high dword.
+- lea
+  - "Load effective address"
+  - loads the address of the second operand into the first
+  - important when you would like to calculate of an address inside brackets, and then place that calculated address into the dest operand
+  - never looks at the contents at a memory address
+  - ex: `lea ecx, [msg + 4 + eax*4 + edx]`
+  - better than mov for address math

 ## Networking